 An LLC has a default business structure similar to a sole-proprietorship or a partnership.
 According to the IRS, ‘It is designed to provide the limited liability features of a corporation and the tax efficiencies and operational flexibility of a partnership.’
 As a pass-through entity, all profits and losses pass through the business to the LLC owners (aka ‘members’).
 Similar to partnerships, the members themselves report the profits/losses on their federal tax returns.

 What differentiates the LLC is the limit of the liability for which a member is responsible.
 Typically, the member’s investment in the company is that limit.
 Conversely, a sole proprietor or the partners in a general partnership are each liable for all of the debts of the company.
-Keep in mind that neither LLCs nor S-Corps necessarily shield owners from their or their employees’ tort actions such as accidents.
+Keep in mind that neither LLCs nor S-Corps necessarily shields owners from their or their employees’ tort actions, such as accidents.
 Be sure to consult with a good business attorney.

 Pros and Cons of the LLC

 One of the features that distinguishes the LLC from an S-Corp is its operational ease.
-There are far fewer forms required for registering and there are fewer start-up costs.
+There are far fewer forms required for registering, and there are fewer start-up costs.
 Filing taxes is a once-a-year affair on April 15: a single-member LLC files a 1040 and Schedule C like a sole proprietor; partners in an LLC file a 1065 partnership tax return like owners in a traditional partnership.
 Moreover, LLCs are not required to have formal meetings and keep annual minutes.

 There are also fewer restrictions on profit-sharing within an LLC as members distribute profits as they see fit.
-Members might contribute different proportions of capital and sweat-equity.
+Members might contribute to different proportions of capital and sweat-equity.
 Consequently, it’s up to them to decide who has earned what percentage of the profits or losses.

 But LLCs are not the perfect entity for all businesses.
-First, an LLC has a limited life: when a member dies or undergoes bankruptcy the LLC is dissolved.
+First, an LLC has a limited life: when a member dies or undergoes bankruptcy, the LLC is dissolved.
 Typically, you would determine in advance the length of the LLC’s duration when you file it with your state.
-If your plans include taking your company public or issuing shares to your employees, essentially prolonging its life, then you would need to convert to a corporate business structure.
+If your plans include taking your company public or issuing shares to your employees – essentially prolonging its life – then you would need to convert to a corporate business structure.